Baba Yara Stadium

 Accessibility

-- accessible Wheelchair-accessible viewing platform at Block E (south-east), capacity 80
+- Wheelchair-accessible viewing platform at Block E (south-east), capacity 80

-- hearing No hearing-loop infrastructure — request portable receiver from Gate B reception 60 min pre kick-off
+- No hearing-loop infrastructure — request portable receiver from Gate B reception 60 min pre kick-off

-- local_parking Accessible parking at North Car Park Bay 1–12 — reserved, book via Kotoko ticketing
+- Accessible parking at North Car Park Bay 1–12 — reserved, book via Kotoko ticketing

-- family_restroom Accessible washrooms at Gate B concourse and main stand level
+- Accessible washrooms at Gate B concourse and main stand level

-- volunteer_activism Companion ticket free — apply to Kotoko ticketing 7+ days in advance with medical documentation
+- Companion ticket free — apply to Kotoko ticketing 7+ days in advance with medical documentation

 Where to stay and eat nearby